 The detailed drawings of the skylights have the official stamp of Louis Kahn Architects with the words “in collaboration with Renzo Piano Architect” at the end.
 These are unique in the whole production of Kahn’s office.

-Louis Kahn discussed with the French engineer Le Ricolais the problem he was having designing the factory’s skylights.
+Louis Kahn discussed with the French engineer Le Ricolais the problem he had designing the factory’s skylights.
 He suggested showing the plans to young Italian architect Renzo Piano who used his connections with the Olivetti company to gain the equivalent of an internship with Kahn for several months while the factory was being designed, working primarily on the roofing system.

 Years before, in collaboration with Marco Zanuso, Renzo Piano had designed the skylights in reinforced polyester of the Olivetti factories in Scarmagno (1967) and Crema (1968).
-The Italian architect designed a structure similar to those he had already built: a square skylight 6,4 meters on each side, made of 16 pyramidal elements in reinforced polyester (1,60 by 1,60 meters), and assembled using steel rods and bolts.
+The Italian architect designed a structure similar to those he had already built: a square skylight 6,4 meters on each side, made of 16 pyramidal elements in reinforced polyester (1,60 by 1,60 meters) and assembled using steel rods and bolts.
 The pyramidal elements were connected so that the skylight presented a slight incline towards the four edges to ensure rainwater would drain away.

 Renzo Piano became a noted architect himself and, in 2007, was chosen to design an additional building for the Kimbell Art Museum, one of Louis Kahn’s masterpieces.